 The Government has developed Coronavirus related support packages tool that helps businesses try to determine what support they might be eligible for.View here

-If you are seeking to raise money for your business, through private or venture investment - we believe the only current practical solution is to use an ASA – an Advanced Subscription Agreement.
+If you are seeking to raise money for your business, through private or venture investment - a practical solution is to use an ASA – an Advanced Subscription Agreement.

 It allows you to raise money now, for a future promise at equity – at a pre agreed, and often discounted price.
 You do not have to set a valuation (crucial in the current crisis), and crucially it is compatible with EIS/SEIS relief – almost essential if you want to raise private finance in the UK.